BlogStudyWhat the HSC Chemistry Exam Will Look Like

 Section 1: Multiple Choice Questions

-That said, if you can finish the multiple-choice section in 30 minutes, this will free up some planning time in the modules.
+That being said, if you can finish the multiple-choice section in 30 minutes, youโ€™ll have an extra five minutes to plan longer responses in Section II.

-If youโ€™re running something like the -10% model, where you aim to finish the exam with 10% of time spare, this can be a great place to win time.ย
+If youโ€™re running something like the -10% model, where you aim to finish the exam with 10% of your time spare, this can be a great place to win time.ย

 If you do the paper in order and start with the MCQs, remember: